Azure/enterprise-azure-policy-as-code/Definitions/DocumentationSpecs/README.md

 ## Specifying Initiative Documentation

-Compares Policy and Initiative definitions to  Initaitive Definitions for Policy and effect overlap as Markdown and as Excel csv files.
+Compares Policy and Initiative definitions to  Initiative definitions for Policy and effect overlap as Excel csv files.

+Creates a Markdown file with Policies sorted by Policy category and display name with effect columns for each Initiative.
+The Policy column starts with the bolded display Name followed by the description and lines grouped by bolded Initiative short name with the effect parameter name in italics and the group names in normal text.
+In the per Initiative effect columns the default effect is bolded and the other allowed values are listed in the same cell one per line in italics. **No allowed values listed indicate a hard-coded effect.**

-Craete a Json file (`.jsonc`) defining all the parameters as Json for the union of Policies in the defined Initiative Definitions sorted an colated by Policy category and Policy display name.
-This Json file is useful when writting assignment files.
+Create a Json file (`.jsonc`) defining all the parameters as Json for the union of Policies in the defined Initiative Definitions sorted an collated by Policy category and Policy display name.
+This Json file is useful when writing assignment files.
 You can use them with copy/paste and modify the parameter values in your assignment file(s).

-Each array entry defines three (3) files to be generated: Markdown, csv, and Json paramter file (.jsonc)
+Each array entry defines three (3) files to be generated: Markdown, csv, and Json parameter file (.jsonc)

 - `pacEnvironment`: references the Policy as Code environment in `global-settings.jsonc` defining the tenant and root scope where the Policy and Initiative definitions are deployed.
 - `fileNameStem`: the file name without the extension (.md, .csv, .jsonc)